marcusoftnet/marcusoftnet.github.io/talks.md

 This workshop will teach you the foundations of kanban in a very practical and entertaining way.
 Kanban can help you improve your process to more effectively deliver value - no matter what process you are working with now, or how good you are in doing it.

-Kanban is just a few basic principles and practices - but the implications of them is hugely powerful, and can change not only your team but in the long run help and improve the entire organisation around you.
+Kanban is just a few basic principles and practices - but the implications of them are hugely powerful, and can change not only your team but in the long run help and improve the entire organisation around you.
 You will learn how to discover, little by little, how to improve your ways of working to something better than you could imagine, through the evolutionary approach to process improvements.

 Kanban is "just" our guide - not a framework that tells you details on how and what.
-For this reason much of the content of the workshop will be driven by your needs, questions and context.
-This is better than me giving you a rigid framework that most likely will not suit your praticular need.
+For this reason, much of the content of the workshop will be driven by your needs, questions and context.
+This is better than me giving you a rigid framework that most likely will not suit your particular need.

 Come with an open mind and any kind of process - leave with practical tips, know-how and ideas that will help you improve.
 Tomorrow, and forever!

 ### Outcomes

 - Overview of how kanban can help you improve your process to more effectively deliver value
-- Knowing the foundational prinicples of kanban and how they can help
+- Knowing the foundational principles of kanban and how they can help
-- Practical knowledge in how to build and manage boards for teams
+- Practical knowledge of how to build and manage boards for teams
 - Practical knowledge in how to handle up/downstream processes such as ideas etc. And how to organise that
 - Inspiration to go on and start your improvement journey - from now until better than you ever imagined!

 ### Audience

-This workshop is a great kick-off for your team that is just starting using agile methods or can also be used to reboot your work after reoorgs, new projects etc. It is fun, inclusive and interactive.
+This workshop is a great kick-off for your team that is just starting using agile methods or can also be used to reboot your work after reorgs, new projects etc. It is fun, inclusive and interactive.

 ### Length